bazurbat/jagen/doc/Manual.md

   arguments

 - **pkg_install_config_script** (`install.config_script`) — specifies the
-  location of the `*-config` script relative to the sysroot; some GNU packages install those with hardcoded values which might need post-install cleanup
+  location of the `*-config` script relative to the sysroot; some gnu packages install those with hardcoded values which might need post-install cleanup

 - **pkg_install_dir** — full path to the package installation directory